gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 The access token is copied to the clipboard so that you can run this cmdlet again in a new PowerShell session that runs in the security context of a service account.
 In this new PowerShell session, you can now run this cmdlet with the *Token* parameter by pasting the value from the clipboard.

-### Example 5: AIP classic client only - Step 2 of 2 to set the authentication credentials for a service account that can't interactively sign in
+### Example 5: (Classic client only) Step 2 of 2 to set the authentication credentials for a service account that can't interactively sign in
 ```
 PS C:\> Set-AIPAuthentication -webAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "+LBkMvddz?WrlNCK5v0e6_=meM59sSAn" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f" -Token AwAAAAEAAACDAWh0dHBzOi8vbG9naW4u...
 Acquired application access token on behalf of the user